 Introduction

 Breast cancer is the most diagnosed cancer among females in the world, with 2.3 million new cases diagnosed and a mortality rate of over 666,000 persons annually (1).
 West Africa accounts for 27% of all breast cancer cases diagnosed in the African continent and 30.6% of breast cancer mortality in Africa (2).
 Breast cancer is fundamentally an economic and social issue because the lives of women who work and contribute financially to countries and who are sometimes the bread winners of their families are cut short by a disease that is treatable and curable when detected early.
-In 2020, 120 maternal orphans were created every hour and 25% of them live in Africa.
+In 2020, 120 children became maternal orphans every hour, of whom 25% lived in Africa.
 Further, 45% of all maternal orphans are caused by breast and cervical cancers; the two most diagnosed cancers in low- and middle-income countries (LMICs) today (3).
 In Sub-Saharan Africa, 121 maternal orphans are created for every 100 deaths in women.
 These deaths influence the next generation, and urgent action is needed to address unnecessary cancer deaths among women in Africa (4).

 Pillar 1: health promotion for early detection (pre-diagnostic interval)

-In many LMICs, a vast majority of breast cancer diagnoses are made among women with visible breast changes even up to making diagnosis in locally advanced breast cancer cases (8).
-Early diagnosis programs are valued in such scenarios to aid stage shifting, increase the number of people diagnosed with early-stage breast cancer, and improve the chances of disease survival over investing in breast cancer screening programs for the general population.
-Pillar I will be accomplished by countries that successfully diagnose 60% of invasive cancers at stage I or II.
+In many LMICs, a vast majority of breast cancer diagnoses are made among women with visible breast changes, resulting in late-stage diagnoses such as locally advanced breast cancer (8).
+Early diagnosis programs are valued in such scenarios to aid in stage shifting, increasing the number of people diagnosed with early-stage breast cancer, and improving the chances of disease survival over investing in breast cancer screening programs for the general population.
+Pillar I may be accomplished by countries that successfully diagnose 60% of invasive cancers at stage I or II.

 Pillar 2: timely breast diagnosis (diagnostic interval)